Pido Dida: Sabay Tayo: Box office

-The film received considerable success in the box office.
+The film was a considerable success at the box office.
 The film's box office performance earned both Requiestas and Aquino the titles "Box Office King and Queen" by the Guillermo Mendoza Memorial Scholarship Foundation Citation.

 As for Aquino, her first film's success and recognition paved way for more film and television opportunities.
 Her comic role landed her the award over other performers' dramatic roles.

 Critical response

 Despite its commercial success, the film received negative reviews from the critics, particularly noting that Aquino "has no talent".
 Cory Aquino was not happy with the critics' focus towards her daughter's acting.
 In response, Kris Aquino considered this film to be her starting point in her career: "I think that everyone, regardless of who or what you are, should be given the chance to fulfill his or her own dream..."
 In addition, the critics mentioned Aquino's superficial and glamorous life, which she rebutted as she was involved in charitable works and the like.